sapcc/terraform-provider-ccloud/website/docs/r/project_quota_v1.html.markdown

 * `project_id` - (Required) The ID of the project within the `domain_id` to
   manage the quota.
 Changing this forces a new resource to be created.

+* `bursting` - (Optional) If bursting is enabled, the project may exceed its granted quota by a certain multiplier.
+In case the higher usage level becomes permanent, users should request a quota extension from their domain admin or cloud admin.
+This is because burst usage is typically billed at a higher price than regular usage.
+The `bursting` object structure is documented below.

 * `compute` - (Optional) The list of compute resources quota.
 Consists of `cores`, `instances`, `ram` (Mebibytes), `server_groups` and `server_group_members`.